DoLa – Decoding by Contrasting Layers Improves Factuality in Large Language Models

 "No, I am your father."
 (Note: This is a famous misquote.
 The actual quote is "No, I am your father" is not in the movie.
 The correct quote is "No, I am your father." is not

-We see that he knows that there is a famous mistake, but he fails to say the actual phrase
+We see that he knows there is a famous mistake, but he can't manage to say the correct phrase.

 Now applying DoLa